bbc/HTML5-MediaElement-startOffsetTime/README.md

     readonly attribute double startTime;

     // The DateUTC value read from the Segment Information
-    // section of the WebM stream, but converted to be milliseconds
+    // section of the WebM stream, converted to be milliseconds
     // relative to the Unix epoch
     readonly attribute double dateUTC;

-There is also a patch for [FFmpeg](http://ffmpeg.org/) that sets the `DateUTC` value to the current system time when generating WebM output. `DateUTC` is calculated in the same way as the GStreamer Matroska plugin (refer to [matroska-mux.c](http://cgit.freedesktop.org/gstreamer/gst-plugins-good/tree/gst/matroska/matroska-mux.c?id=RELEASE-0.10.28) and [ebml-write.c](http://cgit.freedesktop.org/gstreamer/gst-plugins-good/tree/gst/matroska/ebml-write.c?id=RELEASE-0.10.28).
+There is also a patch for [FFmpeg](http://ffmpeg.org/) that sets the `DateUTC` value to the current system time when generating WebM output. `DateUTC` is calculated in the same way as the GStreamer Matroska plugin (refer to [matroska-mux.c](http://cgit.freedesktop.org/gstreamer/gst-plugins-good/tree/gst/matroska/matroska-mux.c?id=RELEASE-0.10.28) and [ebml-write.c](http://cgit.freedesktop.org/gstreamer/gst-plugins-good/tree/gst/matroska/ebml-write.c?id=RELEASE-0.10.28)).

 ## Firefox ##